EU AI Act Transparency Obligations: What You Must Disclose

 High-risk AI systems must automatically generate logs.
 These logs must be detailed enough to enable monitoring of the system's operation and to facilitate post-market surveillance.
 Deployers must retain these logs for a period appropriate to the intended purpose of the high-risk AI system, and for at least six months unless otherwise provided by applicable law.

-Log retention requirements interact with GDPR data minimization principles.
-Organizations must balance the AI Act's logging mandates with GDPR's requirement to not keep personal data longer than necessary.
+Log retention requirements interact with GDPR data minimisation principles.
+Organisations must balance the AI Act's logging mandates with GDPR's requirement to not keep personal data longer than necessary.
 This requires careful data governance planning.

 Practical Steps to Achieve Transparency Compliance